-Etosha National Park is Namibia’s prime safari destination which hosts an extraordinary variety of wildlife.
+Etosha National Park is a prime Namibia safari destination that hosts an extraordinary variety of wildlife.

-Tucked in the northern corner of Namibia, Etosha National Park, one of the most diverse parks Safari Lodges in Namibia, is the perfect destination for wildlife enthusiasts.
+Tucked in the northern corner of Namibia, Etosha National Park, one of the most diverse parks, is the perfect destination for wildlife enthusiasts.

 Etosha National Park | Best Safari Lodges in Namibia